*This list includes efforts that are on-going or re-occur annually

 Spring Break Pro Bono Opportunity

-• Gain first-hand experience in responding to discovery requests, traveling to various counties in Eastern Kentucky and interviewing clients and witnesses, participating in any mediations and assisting with trial preparations.
+- Gain first-hand experience in responding to discovery requests, traveling to various counties in Eastern Kentucky for client and witness interviews, participating in any mediations, assisting with trial preparation, and attending trials and hearings in civil and criminal defense cases.

-• Law students, after proper training and under the supervision of a practicing attorney, may have the opportunity to assist the former clients in the redetermination hearings before the Social Security Administration
+- Law students, under the supervision of practicing attorneys, assist the former clients and victims of fraud by Eric Conn, their former attorney, in an effort to seek redetermination hearings before the Social Security Administration to reinstate their benefits

 Kentucky Department of Public Advocacy—Trial Division